 Part of the Department of English, the Center for Applied Technologies in the Humanities provides technological resources and opportunities to teachers, scholars, and students in the humanities.

-The Center for Digital Discourse and Culture in the College of Liberal Arts and Human Sciences provides one of the world's first university-based digital points of publication for new forms of scholarly communication, academic research, and cultural analysis.
+The Center for Digital Discourse and Culture in the English department provides one of the world's first university-based digital points of publication for new forms of scholarly communication, academic research, and cultural analysis.

 Part of the Department of Human Development, the Center for Family Services provides individual, couples, and family therapy for clients with a range of concerns.

 Established in 1977-78, the Center for Gerontology in the College of Liberal Arts and Human Sciences serves as the organizational unit and focal point for aging-related activities at Virginia Tech.

 Part of the College of Liberal Arts and Human Sciences, the Center for Information Technology Impacts on Children, Youth, and Families is a research center dedicated to exploring the effects of information technologies on humans, specifically children, youth, and families.

 The Center for Peace Studies and Violence Prevention in the Department of Sociology is a student-centered, cross-disciplinary undertaking that builds on the academic, cultural, and security initiatives that evolved within the Virginia Tech community after the tragedy of April 16, 2007.